2011

 December 31

-SFPI Radio: The topic is Focus on Africa.
-We will explore the military buildup in the region and its relationship to the corporate oil and military interests.
-Our guest is Badru Muzidalifa, who will help us understand the historical and political context of Uganda and the region, the effects of subjugation by a Puppet government supported by the international corporate terrorists who control the US government and the prospects for peace and democracy in the region.
+SFPI Radio.
+Topic: Focus on Africa.
+We explored the military buildup in the region and its relationship to the corporate oil and military interests.
+Our scheduled guest was Badru Muzidalifa, who was to help us understand the historical and political context of Uganda and the region, the effects of subjugation by a Puppet government supported by the international corporate terrorists who control the US government and the prospects for peace and democracy in the region.

 Listen to the show here.